RashidInvo/Ft-escrow/README.md

 ## Overview

-Instead of letting initializer create a token account to be reset to a PDA authority, we create a token account `Vault` that has both a PDA key and a PDA authority.
+Instead of letting initializer create a token account to be reset to a PDA authority, we create a token account Vault that has both a PDA key and a PDA authority.

 ### Initialize

-`Initializer` can send a transaction to the escrow program to initialize the Vault.
-In this transaction, two new accounts: `Vault` and `EscrowAccount`, will be created and tokens (Token A) to be exchanged will be transfered from `Initializer` to `Vault`.
+Initializer can send a transaction to the escrow program to initialize the Vault.
+In this transaction, two new accounts: Vault and EscrowAccount, will be created and tokens (Token A) to be exchanged will be transfered from Initializer to Vault.

 ### Cancel

-`Initializer` can also send a transaction to the escrow program to cancel the demand of escrow.
-The tokens will be transfered back to the `Initialzer` and both `Vault` and `EscrowAccount` will be closed in this case.
+Initializer can also send a transaction to the escrow program to cancel the demand of escrow.
+The tokens will be transfered back to the Initialzer and both Vault and EscrowAccount will be closed in this case.

 ### Exchange

-`Taker` can send a transaction to the escrow to exchange Token B for Token A. First, tokens (Token B) will be transfered from `Taker` to `Initializer`.
-Afterward, the tokens (Token A) kept in the Vault will be transfered to `Taker`.
-Finally, both `Vault` and `EscrowAccount` will be closed.
+Taker can send a transaction to the escrow to exchange Token B for Token A. First, tokens (Token B) will be transfered from Taker to Initializer.
+Afterward, the tokens (Token A) kept in the Vault will be transfered to Taker.
+Finally, both Vault and EscrowAccount will be closed.

 ## Build, Deploy and Test